-7.10.11 Protection of archaeological & paleontological remains
+5.10.11 Protection of archaeological & paleontological remains

 Archaeological remains are ancient man-made objects, structures, or ancient burials that have been preserved on the earth's surface, underground, or underwater and serve as the historical sources that make it possible to reconstruct the past history of human society, including mankind's prehistory.
 Palaeontology or Palaeontology, on the other hand, is the study of prehistoric life.
 It includes the study of fossils to determine organisms' evolution and interactions with each other and their environments (their paleoecology).
 Palaeontology lays on the border between biology and geology, and shares with archaeology a border that is difficult to define.
+Please refer to the specific recommendations in Section 6.2.

-- Basic archaeological remains include work tools, weapons, domestic utensils, clothing, and ornaments; settlements including campsites, fortified and unfortified settlements, and separate dwellings; ancient fortifications; the remains of ancient hydraulic structures; ancient agricultural fields; roads; mining pits and workshops; ancient burial grounds and various burial and religious structures (stelae, stone figurines, stone fish monoliths (vishaps), menhirs, cromlechs, dolmens, sanctuaries); drawings and inscriptions carved into individual stones and cliffs; and architectural monuments.
-Archaeological remains also include ancient ships and their cargoes that sank in rivers and seas and settlements that came to be underwater as a result of shifts in the earth's crust - Should any unmarked human burials/remains or ostrich eggshell water flaskcaches be uncovered during construction activities, these must immediately be reported to the South African Heritage Resources Agency.
-Burials, etc. must not be removed or disturbed until inspected by the archaeologist. - If during construction, any possible discovery of finds such as stone tool scatters, artefacts, human remains, or fossils are made, the operations must be stopped, and the ECO in charge of these developments ought to be alerted immediately.
-These discoveries ought to be protected (preferably in situ), and the ECO must report to SAHRA so that appropriate mitigation (e.g. recording, collection) can be carried out by a professional archaeologist or palaeontologist. - Should any substantial fossil remains (e.g. vertebrate bones and teeth, shells, petrified wood) be encountered during excavation, however, these should be reported to SAHRA for possible mitigation by a professional palaeontologist. - Note that the Contractor may not, without a permit issued by the responsible heritage resource authority; destroy, damage, excavate, alter, deface or otherwise disturb any archaeological site or archaeological material.
+Basic archaeological remains include work tools, weapons, domestic utensils, clothing, and ornaments; settlements including campsites, fortified and unfortified settlements, and separate dwellings; ancient fortifications; the remains of ancient hydraulic structures; ancient agricultural fields; roads; mining pits and workshops; ancient burial grounds and various burial and religious structures (stelae, stone figurines, stone fish monoliths (vishaps), menhirs, cromlechs, dolmens, sanctuaries); drawings and inscriptions carved into individual stones and cliffs; and architectural monuments.
+Archaeological remains also include ancient ships and their cargoes that sank in rivers and seas and settlements that came to be underwater as a result of shifts in the earth's crust

+- Should any unmarked human burials/remains or ostrich eggshell water flask caches be uncovered, or exposed during preparation of the lands for cultivation, , these must immediately be reported to the South African Heritage Resources Agency.
+Burials, etc. must not be removed or disturbed until inspected by the archaeologist. - Should any substantial fossil remains (e.g. vertebrate bones and teeth, shells, petrified wood) be encountered during excavation, however, these should be reported to SAHRA for possible mitigation by a professional palaeontologist. - Note that the Contractor may not, without a permit issued by the responsible heritage resource authority; destroy, damage, excavate, alter, deface or otherwise disturb any archaeological site or archaeological material.
 The latter is a criminal offence under the Heritage Resources Act.